 In winter, the golf course becomes the

 Weston Ski Track.
 Walkers are welcome, but don’t walk on any groomed ski tracks.
 Doing this would wreck the tracks for skiers.
+Overview:

 This loop walk is about 3 miles long.
 Part of the walk is through